johnnymatthews/blog/170223-playing-with-ckan.md

 ### Site URL

-The same goes for the url.
-This is used when putting links to the site into the FileStore, notification emails, etc. For now use `ckan.site_url = http://demo.ckan.org`
+The same goes for the URL.
+This is used when putting links to the site into the FileStore, notification emails, etc. For now, use `ckan.site_url = http://demo.ckan.org`

 There's no need to add a trailing slash onto the URL here.

 ## Solr

-CKAN uses Solr as its search platform, and uses a customized Solr schema file that takes into account CKAN’s specific search needs.
+CKAN uses Solr as its search platform and uses a customized Solr schema file that considers CKAN's specific search needs.
 Now that we have CKAN installed and all set up, we need to install Solr.

-I'm not going to go into how to install Solr here, since it varies massively depending on your OS.
+I'm not going to go into how to install Solr here since it varies massively depending on your OS.
 Use the [Solr docs](http://lucene.apache.org/solr/resources.html) to guide you to where you need to go.

 ## Flip Some Tables

-It's time to actually start dealing with tables and exciting database things.:
+It's time to start dealing with tables and exciting database things:

 ```bash
 cd /usr/lib/ckan/default/src/ckan
 paster db init -c /etc/ckan/default/development.ini
 ```

-if that worked then you should see `Initialising DB: SUCCESS`.
+If that worked, then you should see `Initialising DB: SUCCESS`.

-If the above command asks for a password then you probably haven't set up the sqlalchemy.url option in your CKAN config file.
+If the above command asks for a password, you probably haven't set up the `sqlalchemy.url` option in your CKAN config file.
 Go back up to [Step 9](#step-9-editing-the-config-file) and follow that section through again.
-If you're still having problems then check out the [CKAN docs on config files](//docs.ckan.org/en/latest/maintaining/configuration.html).
+If you're still having problems, check out the [CKAN docs on config files](//docs.ckan.org/en/latest/maintaining/configuration.html).

 ## The Datastore

-Funnily enough the Datastore is not a shop where you can buy your data.
-This is an optional step, so it you want to learn more about it read up on the [CKAN docs](http://docs.ckan.org/en/latest/maintaining/installing/install-from-source.html#set-up-the-datastore)
+Funnily enough, the Datastore is not a shop where you can buy your data.
+This is an optional step.
+If you want to learn more about it, read up on the [CKAN docs](http://docs.ckan.org/en/latest/maintaining/installing/install-from-source.html#set-up-the-datastore)

 ## Who
 No, this has nothing to do with the band [The Who](https://www.youtube.com/watch?v=8c1hYO_BYHY).
-It's an initilization file that needs to be accessible in the same directory as your CKAN config file.
+It's an initialization file that needs to be accessible in the same directory as your CKAN config file.
 The easiest way to achieve this is to create a symlink to it:

 ```bash
 ln -s /usr/lib/ckan/default/src/ckan/who.ini /etc/ckan/default/who.ini